Tracienek/Pet-Adopted/README.md

 # Pet-Adopted
-this web is a sample which builds for adopting app
+this is a sample web application designed for pet adoption.